arekinath/illumos-kvm/README.md

 remarkably few issues at this stage, but it may set fire to your cat, etc.
 Working on it, testers encouraged!

-The kstats stuff is not done yet.
 I am probably over-preserving state before/after a VMRUN/#VMEXIT in the name of stability-over-performance.
+We still do not work without Nested Paging (NPT) support in the CPU.
 Will correct in time.

   -- Joshua M. Clulow (freenode: LeftWing)
      <josh@sysmgr.org>